-Then?
+After that?
 I tossed them in the jar and called it a day.

 Seriously.
-Easiest gift EVER.
+Easiest gift ever.

 Stay at home dates ($)